How To Spot A Toxic Boss At The Interview Stage

 “For me, a good boss is always a good mentor,” she says.
 “It’s not a one-way relationship, it's a two-way relationship.
 You're working for somebody, but you also want them to help you achieve your goals.”

-As we step away from girlboss hustle culture and aren’t as blinded by traditional measures of success, we can start to prioritize our wellbeing and happiness in the workplace.
+As we step away from girl boss hustle culture and aren’t as blinded by traditional measures of success, we can start to prioritise our wellbeing and happiness in the workplace.
 After all, it's not just about what you can give a business, it’s about what the business can give you.

 Interview has been edited for length and clarity.